To Sir, with Love: Reception

 Halliwell's Film and Video Guide describes it as "sentimental non-realism" and quotes a Monthly Film Bulletin review (possibly contemporary with its British release), which claims that "the sententious script sounds as if it has been written by a zealous Sunday school teacher after a particularly exhilarating boycott of South African oranges".

 The Time Out Film Guide says that it "bears no resemblance to school life as we know it" and the "hoodlums' miraculous reformation a week before the end of term (thanks to teacher Poitier) is laughable".
 Although agreeing with the claims about the film's sentimentality, and giving it a mediocre rating, the Virgin Film Guide asserts: "What makes [this] such an enjoyable film is the mythic nature of Poitier's character.
 He manages to come across as a real person, while simultaneously embodying everything there is to know about morality, respect and integrity."

-The film premiered and became a hit one month before another film about troubled schools, Up the Down Staircase, appeared.

-The novel's author E.R.
-Braithwaite loathed the film, although it provided him with some financial security, particularly because of its omission of the novel's interracial relationship.
+The novel's author, E.R.
+Braithwaite, loathed the film, particularly because of its omission of the novel's interracial relationship, although it provided Braithwaite with some financial security from royalties.

 To Sir, with Love holds an 89% "Fresh" rating on the review aggregate website Rotten Tomatoes based on 28 reviews.
 The film grossed $42,432,803 at the box office in the United States, yielding $19,100,000 in rentals, on a $640,000 budget, making it the sixth highest grossing picture of 1967 in the US.
-Poitier especially benefited from that film's success considering he agreed on a mere $30,000 fee in exchange for 10% of the gross box office and thus arranged one of the most impressive payoffs in film history.
-In fact, although Columbia insisted on an annual cap to Poitier of $25,000 to fulfill that percentage term, the studio was forced to revise the deal with Poitier when they calculated they would be committed to 80 years of those payments.
+Poitier especially benefited from the film's success, for he had agreed to a mere $30,000 fee in exchange for 10% of the gross box office receipts, thus arranging one of the most impressive payoffs in film history.
+In fact, although Columbia insisted on an annual cap to Poitier of $25,000 to fulfill the percentage term, the studio was forced to revise the deal with Poitier when they calculated that they would be committed to 80 years of payments to him.

-Despite the character of Mark Thackeray being a leading role, the film has been criticised in modern times for Portier's portrayal of the Magical Negro trope.
-Specific criticism of the portrayal was directed at the character's service as the sounding board and voice of reason for white antagonists.
+In 2007, taking liberties with the underpinnings of the Magical Negro trope – which is based on a black actor, in an American film, who is not the lead character, unlike lead actor Poitier in this British film – Los Angeles Times critic David Ehrenstein accused Poitier of fulfilling the trope due to the character of teacher Mark Thackeray's service as the sounding board and voice of reason for the white students (further ignoring the presence of non-white characters amongst the students).

+In Entertainment Weekly's 2025 list of "50 Best High School Movies", To Sir, with Love was ranked at number 25.